-Synchronized skating, or “synchro” is a specialized discipline of skating involving groups of eight or more skaters performing various group formations and maneuvers.
-The objective is for the team to perform as one unit executing circles, blocks, lines, wheels and intersections in unison to the music, while demonstrating quality edges, power and flow.
-Skate Canada’s SynchroSkate program includes a number of Synchronized Skating categories which accommodate skaters at any age and skill level.
+Synchronized skating or “synchro” is a specialized discipline of skating involving groups of eight or more skaters performing various group formations and maneuvers.
+The objective is for the team to perform as one unit executing circles, blocks, lines, wheels, and intersections in unison to the music while demonstrating quality edges, power, and flow.
+Skate Canada’s SynchroSkate program includes several Synchronized Skating categories which accommodate skaters at any age and skill level.

 In Canada there is one event stream of Synchronized Skating and teams may register for the season in the following levels: